DeclanChidlow/vale.rocks/input/posts/documents/the-design-of-this-site.md

 The web used to embody its name—a spider's web, a network of unique, interconnected sites woven together to construct a larger, open ecosystem.
 Unfortunately, we seem to have strayed from this vision.
 The focus has shifted from the freedom of independent sites to centralised, walled gardens, where profit takes precedence over user experience.

-Though a minority still cherish the uniqueness of independent sites, their rarity makes standing out even more crucial to draw people away from the comfort of their algorithm-driven feeds.
+Though a minority may still cherish the uniqueness of independent sites, their rarity makes standing out even more crucial to draw people away from the comfort of their algorithm-driven feeds.
 I think a site needs two things to attract attention: content worth reading and a design worth experiencing.
 This site is my attempt to offer both—a unique, accessible experience.

 Perhaps the greatest contributor to the philosophy behind my site is taken from the website of notable synth pioneer Wendy Carlos.
 Her site houses a page [describing how her website 'lives'](https://www.wendycarlos.com/live.html):